sudhirpratapyadav/yellow-files/remote desktop linux.md

 	- then use `kill -9 <pid>` where `<pid>` is from the above command

 ##### Option 4
+1. Run Virtual Framebuffer X Server
 Xvfb :99 -screen 0 1024x768x24 &
 export DISPLAY=:99

-# Start the desktop environment
+2. Start the desktop environment startxfce4 &
-startxfce4 &

-# Then run x11vnc (in new ssh terminal)
-x11vnc -display :99 -forever -shared &
+3. Then run x11vnc (in new ssh terminal) x11vnc -display :99 -forever -shared &

 #### On local PC